MohdArham/Arham-Minor-Project/README.md

 The optional maintainer section lists current project maintainers.
 The section can also list historical maintainers.

 This section replaces any legacy, standalone MAINTAINERS.md file.
+# Features
++ Course information: students can access information on course schedules, syllabi, assignments, and more.
++ Tutoring services: students can schedule appointments with tutors and access online resources to help them succeed in their courses.
++ Academic resources: students can find information on academic policies, procedures, and resources to support their academic success.
++ Contact form: students can reach out to the help desk team for support and assistance.
+# License
+This project is licensed under the MIT License.

 ## Maintainers

 - Mohd Arham - [sun](https://www.drupal.org/u/sun)

+Index: This is the main landing page of the website, where students can learn about the different services offered by the help desk.
+It includes a brief introduction of the help desk and a list of the different services provided.

+Login panel: This is a secure login panel where registered students can log in to access their account.
+The login panel is protected with a strong password policy and secure authentication.

+FAQs: This section includes a list of frequently asked questions related to different services provided by the help desk.
+This is a helpful resource for students who need quick answers to common queries.

+Discussion forum: This section provides a platform for students to ask questions, seek advice and share knowledge with other students.
+It includes a discussion board where students can create threads and participate in discussions.

+Overall, the student help desk website is designed to provide students with the necessary resources and support they need to succeed academically.